MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Label.md

 - Disabled
 - Limited: Chat is available only for the duration of the call.

+Value is nullable to allow user to configure value in application.

 ```yaml
 Type: Microsoft.Office.CompliancePolicy.PolicyConfiguration.MeetingChatMode
 Parameter Sets: (All)